A loafer shoe does not feature any lacing nor fastening system. Rather, you simply slip your foot into it hence it is categorized as a slip-on.

 The Origin of Penny Loafers

 The history of penny loafers is traced back to Norwegian farmers and fishermen in the early 1900s.
-North American students traveling to Scandinavia supposedly spotted the simple and comfortable loafer style and decided to take it home.
+North American students traveling to Scandinavia supposedly spotted a simple and comfortable loafer style and decided to take it home.
+This style is what we know today as penny loafers.

-So, between 1934 and 1936, G. H. Bass, an American footwear brand popularized the style with their “Weejun” loafer.
-The name “Weejun” is coined from “Nor’wegian‘” regarding the origin of the style.
+Between 1934 and 1936, G. H. Bass, an American footwear brand made the first penny loafer.
+The company popularized the new style with their “Weejun” loafer.

 The Weejun by Bass came with a unique style: a strip of leather running horizontally across the vamp.
 On this leather is a cutout, enough to hold a round object like a penny.